 Come to hear this compelling and highly esteemed author, a real writer's writer, who will give you a lot to appreciate and think about.
 Also, we'll figure out a way to have fun with him.

 As this is our first male author, we'll celebrate by having boy food.
 I can't wait.
 I love wings and sliders.
-This event costs $10, and any proceeds will buy books for elementary school libraries in need.
+This event costs $10, and any proceeds will buy books for children in need through Magic Tree Bookstore.
 After only two events, we have donated $840.

 Saturday, December 13, 2014

 Oak Park Arts Club (Hemingway Museum)